Ziton-live/Ziton-Flutter/README.md

 # Glitch Text
-A Flutter package for testing error monitoring
+A Flutter package for testing error monitoring and reporting.

 ## Features
 * Error information with context